z4kn4fein/stashbox/docs/usage/advanced-registration.md

 <!-- panels:start -->

 <!-- div:left-panel -->
-### Consider These Before Using the Resolver Parameter Inside a Factory
+### Consider these before using the resolver parameter inside a factory
 Delegate factories are a black-box for the container.
 It doesn't have much control over what's happening inside them, which means when you resolve additional dependencies with the dependency resolver parameter, they could easily bypass the [lifetime](diagnostics/validation?id=lifetime-validation) and [circular dependency](diagnostics/validation?id=circular-dependency) validations.
 Fortunately, there are options to keep them validated anyway:

 - **Parameterized factories instead of resolver**: rather than using the dependency resolver parameter inside the factory, let the container inject the dependencies into the delegate as parameters.
 With this, the resolution tree's integrity remains stable because no service resolution happens inside the black-box, and each parameter is validated.